 This year mass tort lawyers from all around the country have joined us in the fight against tech giants and have adapted the product liability theories we used in Herrick v.
 Grindr and A.M. v.
 Omegle to argue that products like Instagram, Facebook, TikTok, Snap, and YouTube are defectively designed to addict young users.
 The cases –88 have been filed so far – allege that these social media products are specifically designed to maximize screen time and usage.
 And the result are young people saddled with severe eating disorders, crippling anxiety and depression, and in some cases completed suicides.

 Haugen’s papers are the basis for much of our new knowledge about just how much harm these products know they’re causing to users.
-In July our friends at Beasley Allen filed for these cases to be joined in a Multi-district litigation.
-On Thursday, Carrie was in Sount Louis for the argument in front of the Judical Panel for Multi-district litigation (JPML) where lawyers for Meta, Bytedance Google, and Snap, mostly conceded that an MDL was inevitable.
+In July our friends at Beasley Allen filed for these cases to be joined in a multidistrict litigation.
+On Thursday, our founder Carrie Goldberg was in St Louis to argue in front of the Judicial Panel on Multidistrict Litigation (JPML) where lawyers for Meta, Bytedance Google, and Snap mostly conceded that an MDL was inevitable.

-The creation of an MDL to litigate against tech will be a historic new chapter for litigation against big tech.
+The creation of an MDL to litigate against big tech will be a historic new chapter.